Plan Cloud auto attendants

 This inherently means that you will have a hybrid implementation of Skype for Business Server 2019 if you wish to use Unified Messaging features like auto attendants.
-See Configure hybrid connectivity between Skype for Business Server and Office 365 for details.
+See Configure hybrid connectivity between Skype for Business Server and Microsoft 365 or Office 365 for details.

-An auto attendant can include a greeting the caller can't interact with (this can be a different message during office hours and outside office hours) and menu choices the users can interact with either with a voice response or by pressing a telephone keypad.
-The options can connect callers to employees, an Operator, call queues used by entire departments, and other auto attendants that act as sub-menus to a main auto attendant.
-Each auto attendant is represented as a resource account on your Skype for Business Server 2019 system that is linked directly to an auto attendant in the Microsoft Teams admin center.
+An auto attendant is a cloud service that accepts customer calls and plays greetings, provides them with menu options, and interacts with callers using speech or the dial pad to route their calls to the right destination.
+Each auto attendant is assigned a resource account (see Configure resource accounts) on your Skype for Business Server 2019 system that will be linked directly to an auto attendant in the Microsoft Teams admin center.
 See What are Cloud auto attendants? for more detail on what auto attendants are and what options and features exist for auto attendants.

 An incoming call to a Cloud auto attendant can take one of several paths, as shown here:

 - Via a Session Border Controller and Direct Routing